Quantile based modelling of diurnal temperature range with the five-parameter lambda distribution: Models

 with explanatory variables \(\textbf{x}(\bm{s})\) and regression coefficients \(\bm{\beta}_p\).
 The error terms \(\epsilon_{i, p}(\bm{s})\) are assumed to be independent and distributed such that \(P(\epsilon_{i, p}(\bm{s}) \leq 0) = p\) for all \(\bm{s} \in \mathcal{S}\) and \(i = 1, \ldots, n(\bm{s})\) \citep{koenker2005quantileRegression}.
 We are now able to estimate quantiles \(q_p(\bm{s}) = \textbf{x}(\bm{s})^T \bm{\beta}_p\) of diurnal temperature range for any \(p \in (0, 1)\), at any location \(\bm{s}\) with available explanatory variables \(\textbf{x}(\bm{s})\).

-In order to turn this into a distributional regression model, we further propose to treat all \(q_p(\bm{s}),\ p \in (0, 1)\) as quantiles of the FPLD at location \(\bm s\).
-The only necessary assumption for performing quantile regression is that \(P(y_i(\bm{s}) \leq \textbf{x}(\bm{s})^T \bm{\beta}_p) = p\), and there need not be any disagreements between this and the assumption that the marginal distribution at any location \(\bm s\) is the FPLD.
-Consequently, we model the distribution of diurnal temperature range at location \(\bm s\) using the FPLD with the parameters \(\bm \lambda^*\) that minimise the distance between \(q_p(\bm s)\) and the quantile function \(Q(p; \bm \lambda^*)\) of the FPLD \eqref{eq:fpld}.
+In order to turn this into a distributional regression model, we further propose to treat all \(q_p(\bm{s})\) as quantiles of the FPL distribution at location \(\bm s\).
+The only necessary assumption for performing quantile regression is that \(P(y_i(\bm{s}) \leq \textbf{x}(\bm{s})^T \bm{\beta}_p) = p\), and there need not be any disagreements between this and the assumption that the marginal distribution at any location \(\bm s\) is the FPL distribution.
+Consequently, we model the distribution of diurnal temperature range at location \(\bm s\) using the FPL distribution with the parameters \(\bm \lambda^*\) that minimise the distance between \(q_p(\bm s)\) and the quantile function \(Q(p; \bm \lambda^*)\) of the FPL distribution \eqref{eq:fpld}.
 With this approach, we are able to describe the distribution of diurnal temperature range everywhere, using a parametric model.
 This makes it easier to interpret the distributional properties of diurnal temperature range than when we only use the semi-parametric quantile regression model.

 A common problem with quantile regression is that the different estimated quantile models may cross, such that the estimator for $q_{p_i}(\bm{s})$ is larger than the estimator for $q_{p_j}(\bm{s})$ for \(p_j > p_i\) \citep{rodrigues2017regression,cannon18_non_cross_nonlin_regres_quant,bondell10_noncr_quant_regres_curve}.
-However, by first performing quantile regression and then fitting the FPLD to the regression quantiles, this problem is easily fixed, as the FPLD quantile function always is monotonic increasing.
+However, by first performing quantile regression and then fitting the FPL distribution to the regression quantiles, this problem is easily fixed, as the FPL quantile function always is monotonic increasing.
 Consequently, there is no need to implement complicated quantile regression methods that ensure non-crossing quantiles, and we can base our modelling on the fast and simple regression model where each quantile is modelled separately.

+For simplicity, the distributional quantile regression model is referred to as the regression model for the remainder of the paper.